 Adam created his own video company in 2010, using the pen name Adam Ray.
 His first films were stop-animation.
 The following year, Adam created his first live-action experimental thriller Matchbook.
 He would later make additional independent films each year, collaborating with other filmmakers and inspiring artists who also have a passion for digital film.

 Adam continues to consult with independent film companies in southern Arizona.
 He's a large supporter for the local artistic community and is an enthusiast for street art and symbolism.
-His hobbies include gardening, photography and writing.
+He is an avid hydroponic gardener, and does photography and writing in the Sonoran desert.

-He resides in Tucson with his two dogs, Jules and Pinky.
+He resides in Tucson with his two dogs.